Basware Receives 2020 Supply & Demand Chain Executive Green Supply Chain Award

-Supply Demand Chain Executive (SDCE), the only magazine in the supply chain industry covering the entire global supply chain, has selected Basware (Nasdaq: BAS1V) as a recipient of the SDCE Green Supply Chain Award for 2020.
+ESPOO, Finland, Dec.
+10, 2020/PRNewswire/ -- Supply & Demand Chain Executive (SDCE), the only magazine in the supply chain industry covering the entire global supply chain, has selected Basware (Nasdaq: BAS1V) as a recipient of the SDCE Green Supply Chain Award for 2020.

 According to a Basware scoping study published in 2018, switching from paper-based systems to Basware electronic invoicing services results in an estimated 36% reduction in emissions.
 The more automated that customers' processes are, the less paper that is required to support their business.
 By getting rid of an over-reliance of paper, customers reduce their contribution to CO2 emissions, while also reaping the benefits of cost savings, efficiency, a more organized AP department, less errors and overall operational improvement.
 Plus, Basware recently introduced the carbon footprint index dashboard, which allows customers to view their CO2 emissions per invoice and benchmark the index against peer companies.